Alert Building Inspections menu logo

 Building Your Home Maintenance Emergency Fund

 Financial advisers recommend setting aside 1-2% of your home’s value annually for maintenance and repairs.
-For a $700,000 Pukekohe property, that’s $7,000-$14,000 per year.
+For a $700,000 Pukekohe property, that’s $7,000 to $14,000 per year.

 Sounds steep?
-Consider this: replacing a roof costs $15,000-$25,000.
+Consider this: replacing a roof costs $15,000 to $25,000.
 A new hot water cylinder costs $2,000-$4,000.
 These aren’t “if” expenses—they’re “when” expenses.

 Start small if necessary, but start immediately.
 Even $100 monthly builds a cushion against unexpected repairs.